LakeinLove/Mage-The-Awakening/Character Mechanics/Merits/Safe Place.md

 Each place could be an apartment, a mansion, or a hidey-hole.

-Unlike most Merits, multiple characters can contribute dots to a single Safe Place, combining their points into something greater.
-A Safe Place gives an Initiative bonus equal to the Merit dots.
+Unlike most [[Merits]], multiple characters can contribute dots to a single Safe Place, combining their points into something greater.
+A Safe Place gives an [[Initiative]] bonus equal to the Merit dots.
 This only applies to characters with dots invested in the Safe Place.

 Any efforts to breach the Safe Place suffer a penalty equal to the Merit dots invested.
 If the character desires, the Safe Place can include traps that cause lethal damage (up to a maximum of the Merit rating) to intruders; it is the player’s choice as to how much damage a given trap inflicts.
-This requires that the character have at least a dot in Crafts.
-The traps may be avoided with a Dexterity + Larceny roll, penalized by the Safe Place dots.
+This requires that the character have at least a dot in [[Crafts]].
+The traps may be avoided with a [[Dexterity]] + [[Larceny]] roll, penalized by the Safe Place dots.